Unlock the secrets to stunning photos! Get the Free Photography Composition Cheat Sheet →

 Even though you are the photographer, asking them if they have any preferred angles is an act of thoughtfulness.

-…or all front-facing shots, then you’ve found your answer and you can focus on that side.
+Here's a pro tip: Ask if they have any favorite photos of themselves.
+If you find them picking all side angle shots from a certain side or all front-facing shots, then you've found your answer and you can focus on that side.

-16. Mix and Match Your Compositions
+16. Mix and match your compositions

 Let’s be honest; nobody wants their profile photo to look like their driver’s license.
+It just looks bland, and there is nothing attractive about it.

 To avoid your headshot looking like a driver’s license photograph, consider using some rules of composition.
+Rules of composition that can make your photos more exciting include (but are not limited to):

 • Framing – Place your subject within the frame of two elements.